This is the page for the current Batwoman, Kate Kane.

 Modern Age / New Earth:

-Katherine "Kate" Kane is a Gotham City socialite and the heiress of a very wealthy family.
-Since they are both in the same social scenes, she is acquainted with Bruce Wayne.
+Katherine Kane is a Gotham City socialite and the heiress of a very wealthy family.
 It has been revealed that Kate Kane was once in a romantic relationship with Renee Montoya, the former officer of Gotham City's Police Department and current crime fighter known as the Question.
-Kate has assisted Montoya and the original Question on a mission to dismantle the criminal gang known as Intergang and saves them from some of Whisper A'Daire's shapechanging creatures, after discovering their plot to kill "twice-named daughter of Kane" .
+Kate has assisted Montoya and the original Question on a mission to dismantle the criminal gang known as Intergang and saves them from some of Whisper A'Daire's shapechanging creatures, after discovering their plot to kill "twice-named daughter of Cain" .
 She also met Nightwing, and he grew infatuated with her, helping her learn how to use a batarang.
 He gave Kate her very first batarang on Christmas Eve.

 Kate Kane is Jewish and celebrated Hanukkah with Renee, and the two kissed shortly before Christmas.
 Intergang realized that the image in the Crime Bible of Batwoman and the image of the "twice-named daughter of Cain" were one and the same.
 They kidnapped Kate and intended to sacrifice her.
 However, Renee was able to find her, but not before she was stabbed.
 Despite this, Kate was able to pull the knife out of her chest and used it to stab Bruno Mannheim.
 She fell into Renee's arms, who was able to stop the bleeding and save Kate's life.
 As Kate healed in her penthouse, Renee appeared outside her window, shining a bat-signal, asking "Are you ready?"